 Instructions

 - In a large mixing bowl or bowl of a stand mixer, add all ingredients, beat on low until combined.
-Increase speed to medium-high and beat until smooth.
+Increase speed to medium-high and beat until smooth.6 tablespoons butter, 3 cups powdered sugar, 2 teaspoons vanilla extract, 3-4 tablespoons heavy cream

 - At this point it’s a light, airy, buttercream, which is perfect to ice a cake or quick bread, but keep reading to see how to make this into a pourable icing.

-- Simply place buttercream glaze into a microwave safe bowl and heat for 30 seconds, stirring until desired pourable consistency.
+- Place buttercream glaze into a microwave safe bowl and heat for 20-30 seconds, stirring until desired pourable consistency.

 Icing Variations